 Bend, Oregon is a small town better known for big fun than big business.
 There are only a few local brands that have grown to national prominence.
 It’s fitting that one is a craft beer.

-It all started 26 years ago when Gary Fish opened Deschutes Brewery.
+It all started 28 years ago when Gary Fish opened Deschutes Brewery.
 Since then, Deschutes has grown into the 6th largest craft brewery in the country, and the 11th largest U.S. brewery, period.
 That’s big.
-And with the planned building of the new Deschutes Brewery back East, it is getting bigger all the time.
+And with the planned building of the new Deschutes Brewery in Roanoke, Virginia, it is getting bigger all the time.

 So here’s the challenge: How do you grow rapidly and build a national brand without alienating the home-grown early adopters who got you started?
 Oregon’s full of them… influential beer snobs who drink a lot and blog about hop crops, IBU counts, and the relative benefits of barrel aging.